armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-15-0.md

 ## A Note on the `2.15.x` release name
 We have made the decision to bump the minor version of our releases to match the minor version of the OSS release.
-This is done with the intent of making it easier to track which version of OSS Spinnaker is included in a particular version of Armory.
+This is done with the intent of making it easier to track which version of Spinnaker is included in a particular version of Armory.

-As such, `Armory 2.15.x` tracks `OSS Release 1.15.x`.
+As such, `Armory 2.15.x` tracks `Spinnaker Release 1.15.x`.

 This decision has no effect on previous release names.